aamatodev/Covering-TravellingSalesmanProblem/README.md

 ## Credits

-This project was realized by Alessandro Amato (@aleama98) and Alessio Sordo (@alesordo), both from the University of Ferrara (Italy) 😃
+This project was developed by Alessandro Amato (@aleama98) and Alessio Sordo (@alesordo), both students from the University of Ferrara (Italy) 💻